mhouppin/stash-bot/CONTRIBUTE.md

-  Given that the main OpenBench instance tends to saturate easily if a few LTC tests are currently running, it is generally good practice to run speculative LTCs that didn't go through a green STC at a reduced throughput of 300, or 500 if a STC test failed yellow/red but only by a slight margin.
+  Given that the main OpenBench instance tends to saturate easily if a few LTC tests are currently running, it is generally good practice to run speculative LTCs that didn't go through a green STC at a reduced throughput (250-500).

 ## QOL and speedup patches